 As of writing, it has not yet been confirmed whether these stars will return and no director has signed on to helm the project.
 It’s also unclear whether Miranda will pen new songs for the project.

 With Disney’s live-action Moana reboot yet to enter production, a trailer is still a way off.
 However, when it goes live, you’ll find it here.

-Disney's live-action Moana reboot is coming soon.
+Disney's live-action Moana reboot is released on Friday, 27 June 2025.